Creating a Fair Compensation Policy: A Step-by-Step Guide

 Structuring Pay Scales and Salary Ranges

 Structuring pay scales and salary ranges is another crucial step in formulating your unique compensation strategy.
-This involves grouping similar positions into pay grades and establishing minimum, midpoint, and maximum salary levels for each grade.
+This involves grouping similar positions into pay grades and establishing minimum, midpoint, and maximum salary levels for each grade, which are determined by evaluating factors such as experience, education, job grade, and performance metrics.

 In addition, the current employee pay should be evaluated in comparison to market data to ensure that your organization remains competitive in the marketplace.